SKIP TO PAGE CONTENT

 The Office of International Affairs (OIA) is the sole designated office for the University to process and sign Department of Labor and Department of Homeland Security H-1B applications.
 Institutional policies preclude private legal counsel from filing applications on behalf of eligible candidates.

-In accordance with institutional policy and federal regulations and in order that the Office of International Affairs (OIA) staff may determine the eligibility to sponsor the H-1B, the department seeking to sponsor the H-1B must complete and submit required forms according to the appropriate H-1B Checklist and H-1B Application Packet on behalf of the international visitor.
+In accordance with institutional policy and federal regulations and in order that the Office of International Affairs (OIA) staff may determine the eligibility to sponsor the H-1B, the department chair seeking to sponsor the H-1B must complete and submit required forms according to the appropriate H-1B Checklist and H-1B Application Packet on behalf of the international visitor.

 What is H-1B status?